 While our focus is video retrieval, we also experiment with transferring our CoVR models to image retrieval tasks on standard CoIR benchmarks.
 We define zero-shot CoIR as not using any manually annotated CoIR triplet for training.
-We perform zero-shot CoIR by directly applying our model trained on our automatically generated \ourDS{} dataset to CoIR tasks and also explore finetuning our model on the training set of the downstream benchmark.
+To perform zero-shot CoIR, we directly apply our model, which has been trained on our automatically generated \ourWVandCC dataset, to CoIR tasks.
+In addition to zero-shot CoIR, for the datasets that have training split (CIRR and FashionIQ), we investigate how our model performs when finetuned on the training set of the downstream benchmark.

-Table~\ref{tab:cirr+fiq_test} report results on CIRR and Fashion-IQ datasets.
-These results show that our model highly benefits from training on \ourDS{}, especially in the zero-shot setting, on both datasets.
-In addition, our model achieves state-of-the-art performance in both zero-shot and finetuning settings on the CIRR and FashionIQ datasets.